SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 ## Debugging

 There were probably errors in the code you wrote so far.
-There is a way to find errors more easily, using a tool.
-In the following section, we will look at one of them.
+There is an easier way to find errors, use a tool.
+In the following section, we will look at one.
 ### What is "Debugging"?

 **Debugging** lets you find and resolve errors, called **bugs**, a lot faster.
-Debugging is the process that lets you **track step by step the execution of a program** This tracking is possible by pausing the execution of the program and **analyzing** its state by thorough examination, **line by line**, of logic that follows, defined variables and how they are changed, and so on.
+Debugging is the process that lets you **track step by step the execution of a program** This tracking is possible by pausing the execution of the program and **analyzing** its state by thorough examination, **line by line**.
+Of the logic that follows, the defined variables and how they are changed, and so on.

 ![](assets/chapter-3-1-images/00.Debugging-01.png)

 ### Debugging with IntelliJ Idea

-By pressing, a combination of buttons [**Shift + F9**], you run the current program in **debug mode**.
+By pressing a combination of buttons [**Shift + F9**] you run the current program in **debug mode**.
 To move to **the next line** in the code, use the [**F7**] button.

 ![](assets/chapter-3-1-images/00.Debugging-02.png)

-By pressing, a combination of buttons [**CTRL + F8**] you create special markers called **breakpoints**, which suspend program execution at a specific point.
+By pressing a combination of buttons [**CTRL + F8**] you create special markers called **breakpoints** which suspend program execution at a specific point.

 ## Exercises: Simple conditions

-To get a better understanding of what we learned, let's solve a few practical exercises.
+To get a better understanding of what we have learned, let's solve a few practical exercises.

 ### Empty project in IntelliJ Idea

-Create a new project with name **Java** in IntelliJ Idea and leave all others options by default.
+Create a new project with name **Java** in IntelliJ Idea and leave all other options at their default state.
 In order to better organize the solutions of the tasks from the exercises - each solution will be in a separate class and all classes will be in the **src** directory of the project.

 Run IntelliJ Idea.
 Create a new **Java project:** [**File**] → [**New**] → [**Project**].

 ![](assets/chapter-3-1-images/00.IntelliJ-01.png)

-Choose **Java** from the left panel and anything else leaves it by default, and press [**Next**].
+Choose **Java** from the left panel and leave anything else at its default state, press [**Next**].
 In the next dialog box, we have an option to create a project from a template.
-Usually, we will do this, but now we can skip it and press [**Next**].
+Usually, we will do this, but now we can skip it and just press [**Next**].
 In the last dialog box, enter the project's name and storage location, and then click [**Finish**].

 ![](assets/chapter-3-1-images/00.IntelliJ-02.png)
 ![](assets/chapter-3-1-images/00.IntelliJ-03.png)